 Artificial disc replacement is indicated in patients with degenerative disc disease, a condition referred to as a gradual degeneration of the disc between the vertebrae caused by a natural process of aging.

 During the surgery, an incision is made on the front side of the neck, at the level of the damaged cervical disc.
-The muscles and soft tissues are gently moved apart for better view of the cervical spine.
-The disc space is opened and the damaged disc is removed and replaced with the artificial disc.
+The muscles and soft tissues are gently moved apart for a better view of the cervical spine.
+The disc space is opened, and the damaged disc is removed and replaced with the artificial disc.
 The proper position of the implanted disc is confirmed by fluoroscopy.
 Then the incision is closed.

 Artificial disk designs are of two types- disc nucleus replacement and total disc replacement.

-Cervical disc replacement surgery may cause certain complications and they include:
+Cervical disc replacement surgery may cause certain complications, and they include: